wp-cbos-ca/b100-2016/wp-content/plugins/autoptimize/readme.txt

 The "legacy minifiers" will remain in Autoptimize "for ever" and changes to wp-config.php are not affected by core-, theme- or plugin-upgrades so you should be good to go.

+= But I still have blank autoptimized CSS or JS-files! =

+If you are running Apache, the htaccess file written by Autoptimize can in some cases conflict with the AllowOverrides settings of your Apache configuration (as is the case with the default configuration of some Ubuntu installations), which results in "internal server errors" on the autoptimize CSS- and JS-files.
+This can be solved by [setting AllowOverrides to All](http://httpd.apache.org/docs/2.4/mod/core.html#allowoverride).

+= I get no error, but my pages are not optimized at all? =

+Autoptimize does a number of checks before actually optimizing.
+When one of the following is true, your pages won't be optimized:
+* if there is no opening `<html` tag
+* if there is `<xsl:stylesheet` in the response (indicating the output is not HTML but XML)
+* if there is `<html amp` in the response (as AMP-pages are optimized already)
+* if the output is an RSS-feed (is_feed() function)
+* if the output is a WordPress administration page (is_admin() function)
+* if the page is requested with ?ao_noptimize=1 appended to the URL
+* if code hooks into Autoptimize to disable optimization (see topic on Visual Composer)

+= Visual Composer, Beaver Builder and similar page builder solutions are broken!! =

+These page builder plugins run on the frontend for logged in users and are very JavaScript intensive and should not be optimized.
+You can tell Autoptimize not to act on these page-builder powered pages for logged in users with this code:

+`
+add_filter('autoptimize_filter_noptimize','pagebuilder_noptimize',10,0);
+function pagebuilder_noptimize() {
+  if (is_user_logged_in()) {
+	return true;
+  } else {
+	return false;
+  }
+}
+`

+= My Autoptimized CSS/ JS is broken after upgrading from 1.9.4 to 2.0! =

+One of the bigger changes in Autoptimize 2.0 is that files that have "min.js" or "min.css" in their name are considered already minified and are only injected into the aggregated code after the actual minification, because this has an important performance-benefit.
+Although this has been tested rather thoroughly, it is possible that this approach does not always work.
+You can turn this behavior off by hooking into Autoptimize's API, like this;

+`
+add_filter('autoptimize_filter_js_inject_min_late',__return_false);
+add_filter('autoptimize_filter_css_inject_min_late',__return_false);
+`

+Obviously you can choose to do this for only CSS, JS or both (as in example).

-= I use NextGen Galleries and a lot of JS is not aggregated/ minified? = NextGen Galleries does some nifty stuff to add JavaScript.
+= I use NextGen Galleries and a lot of JS is not aggregated/ minified? =

+NextGen Galleries does some nifty stuff to add JavaScript.
 In order for Autoptimize to be able to aggregate that, you'll need to tell it to initialize earlier, by adding this to your wp-config.php:
 `define("AUTOPTIMIZE_INIT_EARLIER","true");`

 = What is noptimize? =